-Here’s how we spent two days in Wilmington with kids (aged almost 3 & 5):
+Here’s our 2 day Wilmington itinerary with kids (aged almost 3 & 5):

 The food was excellent and we were impressed at the quality of the kid’s food; it was prepared with a quality you don’t see very often.
 As good as our entrees were, the star of the show was the Hummingbird Cake – a three layer spiced cake with very generous cream cheese icing.
 Between the four of us, it was like a cow falling into a lake of piranhas – the Hummingbird Cake was gone instantly!